DarSwin: Distortion Aware Radial Swin Transformer: Methodology

 \subsection{Polar partition}

-The first step of our proposed architecture is to partition the image domain into patches.
-As opposed to Swin, which performs the split in cartesian coordinates (\cref{fig:swinvdarswin}a), \thename employs a polar patch partitioning strategy (\cref{fig:swinvdarswin}b).
-After centering a polar coordinate system on the image center (assumed to be known), we first split according to azimuth angle $\varphi$ in $N_\varphi$ equiangular regions.
-For the radial dimension, we split the image into $N_r$ radial regions such that the splits are equiangular in $\theta$ and obtain the corresponding image-space radii using the lens projection function $\mathcal{P}(\theta)$ (see \cref{eq:formation-radial}).
+The first step of our proposed architecture is to partition the image domain (defined by a 2D plane) into patches.
+As opposed to Swin which performs the split in cartesian coordinates (\cref{fig:swinvdarswin}a), \thename employs a polar patch partitioning strategy (\cref{fig:swinvdarswin}b).
+After centering a polar coordinate system on the image center (assumed to be known), we first split according to azimuth angle $\varphi$ (in the image plane) in $N_\varphi$ equiangular regions.
+For the radial dimension, we split the image into $N_r$ radial regions such that the splits are equiangular in $\theta$ and obtain the corresponding radii using the lens projection function $\mathcal{P}(\theta)$ (see \cref{eq:formation-radial,fig:patch-partition}).
 The total number of patches is therefore $N_\varphi \times N_r$.
 In our experiments, we set $N_r=16$ and $N_\varphi = 64$ for an input image of size $64\times64$ pixels.